jeremychauvet/policy-library-sentinel-terraform-aws-backup/docs/policies/deny-snapshot-infinite-retention.md

-# Deny backup plans to keep snapshots forever
+# Deny backup plans configured to keep snapshots forever

 If a Backup Vault is locked in "compliance mode" and lifecycle not set to not expire snapshots (setting `delete_after`), the only option to delete it is to close the AWS account.